Coloby/quartz_notes/quartz_content/PublicNotes/Int.md

 #### [[Wisdom]] + WWHwhen   ~y/n    (PVM)
+- legend
+	- ~ = negative side of it, like goals & non-goals or things to avoid
+	- y/n = pro & cons
+	- WWHwhen = why, what, how, when
 - Purpose - why, clarity - thought filters - mind shaping
 	- [[Aesthetics - beauty]]
 	- "Why?" sections in notes